Gate of Heaven Cemetery (Hawthorne, New York)

-Gate of Heaven Cemetery, approximately 25 miles (40 km) north of New York City, was established in 1917 at 10 West Stevens Ave. in Hawthorne, Westchester County, New York, as a Roman Catholic burial site.
-Among its famous residents is baseball player Babe Ruth, whose grave has an epitaph by Cardinal Francis Spellman and is almost always adorned by many baseballs, bats and caps.
-Adjacent to the Garden Mausoleum is a small train station of the Metro-North Railroad Harlem Division named Mount Pleasant, where four trains stop daily, two northbound and two southbound.
-Several baseball players are buried here.
+Gate of Heaven Cemetery, approximately 25 miles (40 km) north of New York City, was established in 1917 at 10 West Stevens Avenue in Hawthorne, Westchester County, New York, as a Catholic burial site.
+Several famous individuals are buried here including actors, athletes and politicians.
+Among its residents is baseball player Babe Ruth, whose grave has an epitaph by Cardinal Francis Spellman and is almost always adorned by many baseballs, bats and caps.
+Adjacent to the Garden Mausoleum is the Metro-North Railroad's Harlem Division Mount Pleasant station.
+One train each way stops here on weekdays, and three trains each way stop here on weekends.